christie888/christie888.github.io/_pages/about.md

 ## 👤 About Me
 ---
 My name is  Hangli Ge (葛杭丽 | 葛杭麗).
 I am currently a Project Lecturer at the University of Tokyo.

-- 🎓 Ph.D. degree of Interdisciplinary Information studies from The University of Tokyo in 2019
-- 📍 Affiliation: Interfaculty Initiative in Information Studies, The University of Tokyo
+ 🎓 Ph.D. degree of Interdisciplinary Information studies from The University of Tokyo in 2019 📍 Affiliation: Interfaculty Initiative in Information Studies, The University of Tokyo from 2019
 ---

-### 🔬 Research Topics
+### 📚 Research Topics
  I am specializing in the following research areas:

  **✨Topic 1: Pysicis-informed (PI)-AI for Traffic/Congestion Prediction**